AndreasOlausson/leaflet-polydraw/docs/ROADMAP.md

 - **Bezier Curve Refinement**: Improve the bezier curve algorithm for more intuitive results.
 - **Simplification Algorithm Review**: Make simplification less aggressive and more predictable.
 - **Visual Optimization for Complex Polygons**: Smartly hide markers on complex polygons to reduce clutter while retaining functionality.
+- **Cypress E2E Tests**: Add comprehensive Cypress end-to-end tests for interactive behavior and regression validation.
+- **Improved Unit Tests**: Expand and refine unit tests for better coverage and reliability.

 ## New Features

+- **Magnetic Trace / Auto-Follow Edges**: Add a mode that allows drawing new polygons that automatically snap to and follow existing polygon edges, ensuring seamless alignment without gaps.
 - **Polygon Splitting Tool**: A mode to split a polygon by drawing a line across it.
 - **Undo/Redo History**: Add undo/redo capabilities for all editing actions.
 - **Measurement Tool**: A tool for measuring distances and areas without creating permanent polygons.